typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `any`

 This option is mainly used for [get & set](#get--set) to override the inferred type
-but it can be used to override the inferred type of any prop - but when that happens, please open a new issue
+but it can also be used to override the inferred type of any prop

+-> this overwriting is meant as a last resort, please open a new issue if you need to use it

 Example: get as `string[]`, save as `string`